Dominion (manga): Original video animations

+Music

+The soundtrack album was recommended by the reviewer in Neko.
+It includes the song "Hey Boy".

 Role-playing game

 The Dominion Tank Police Role-Playing Game was published by Guardians of Order in 1999.
 It uses the Tri-Stat System.

 David L. Pulver worked on this and a number of licensed, standalone games for the company.

 Reception

-Helen McCarthy in 500 Essential Anime Movies commented that the 1988 OVA "has some serious themes - ecological disaster and the excessive power of state - but they're delivered lightly, wrapped in a shiny package of action, slapstick, and outrageous visual puns".
+Helen McCarthy in 500 Essential Anime Movies commented that the 1988 OVA "has some serious themes—ecological disaster and the excessive power of state—but they're delivered lightly, wrapped in a shiny package of action, slapstick, and outrageous visual puns".